jadams8/lrg_parser/README.md

 # lrg_parser v1.0
-*Created by: Jes Adams (jadams8) and Nana Mensah (nmns93)*
+*Created by: Jes Adams (jadams8) and Nana Mensah (nmns93)* Developed in accordance to the Association for Clinical Genetic Sciences' guidelines for development and validation of software.
+Available at: http://www.acgs.uk.com/media/1025075/ngs_bioinformatics_bpg_final_version_2016.pdf

 ## About
 Generate BED file from LRG XML files using exon coordinates.
 Two inputs are accepted by the script in any combination: